KageKaz/shupedia/content/Math/Statistics/blind experiment.md

-> [!info] subjects don't know what group they are in
+> [!definition] subjects don't know what group they are in

 mitigates the [[placebo effect]]